Meet the Unusual Solutions Competition Finalists

 On September 8th, we officially closed the application phase of the Unusual Solutions Competition.
 Our expert panel and jury then took to the difficult task of reviewing and assessing each idea to advance nine submissions to the final round.
-Today, we’re excited to share with you the finalists and their ideas—each of which will receive a grant of US $15,000 to turn their idea into a concept during the next 4 months and prepare a strong pitch for the “Final Pitch” event, to be held in early February in Panama City.
+Today, we’re excited to share with you the finalists and their ideas—each of which will receive a grant of US $15,000 to turn their idea into a concept during the next 4 months and prepare a strong pitch for the “Final Pitch” event, to be held in late February in Nairobi.
 At the Final Pitch event, the best overall solution will win US $100,000, which, like the rest of the Competition, is generously funded by Omidyar Network.

 - Tawanda Chihambakwe, Zimbabwe: Building a ‘Drones for Good Network’ will enable drone pilots, technicians, and data scientists to connect, collaborate, learn and grow the use of drones through ethical approaches to gathering, storing, and sharing data.
 It will be designed to connect and empower local drone stakeholders and create a space where they benefit from each other’s insights and experience across communities and regions.
 Once developed, the Network will be scalable to extend to countries around the world.
 This idea aims to address issues around Drone & Data Ethics.